Project AMM50

 Project Aims

-The aim of this study is to determine if socioeconomic deprivation predicts long-term clinical outcomes in the neurodegenerative diseases associated with frontotemporal lobar degeneration and Parkinson's Disease in population of Cambridgeshire.
-The project will investigate if deprivation predicts life expectancy, time to care home admission (a proxy for functional independence), and time to dementia.
+This study aimed to determine if socioeconomic deprivation predicts long-term clinical outcomes in the neurodegenerative diseases associated with frontotemporal lobar degeneration and Parkinson's Disease in population of Cambridgeshire.
+The project investigated if deprivation predicts life expectancy, time to care home admission (a proxy for functional independence), and time to dementia.

 Project Activity